ZWA138/MLH_Project/README.md

 ## Project Overview

-This project aims to analyze and predict outcomes for stroke patients, using the MIMIC-IV clinical dataset.
-Using data stored in Google BigQuery, we perform data extraction, preprocessing, and visualization to build predictive models for in-hospital mortality risk.
-Machine learning algorithms such as Logistic Regression, LASSO Regression, Random Forest, and XGBoost are used to understand and predict patient outcomes.
+This project aims to analyze and predict outcomes for stroke patients.
+Using data stored in Google BigQuery from the MIMIC-IV clinical dataset, we perform data extraction, preprocessing, and visualization to build predictive models for in-hospital mortality risk.
+Machine learning algorithms such as Logistic Regression, LASSO Regression, Random Forest, and XGBoost are used to predict patient outcomes.

 ## Code Structure

 The primary components of this project include:
-- **Data Extraction:** Extracting stroke-related patient data using Google BigQuery and filtering by ICD-10 codes specific to ischemic (`I63`) and hemorrhagic strokes (`I61`).
+- **Data Extraction:** Extracting stroke-related data using Google BigQuery and filtering by ICD-10 codes specific to ischemic (`I63`) and hemorrhagic strokes (`I61`).
-- **Data Preprocessing:** Handling missing values, encoding categorical variables, and standardizing data to ensure consistency across models.
+- **Data Preprocessing:** Handling missing values, encoding categorical variables, and standardizing data.
 - **Modeling and Analysis:** Building and tuning machine learning models to predict in-hospital mortality.
 Models are evaluated using metrics such as accuracy, AUC, precision, recall, and F1-score.
 - **Visualization:** Plotting results and key metrics to assess model performance and analyze important features.